Kainmueller-Lab/fisbe/README.md

 ## Summary

 - A new dataset for neuron instance segmentation in 3d multicolor light microscopy data of fruit fly brains
-  - 30 completely labeled, that is segmented, images
+  - 30 completely labeled images
-  - 70 partly segmented images
+  - 70 partly labeled images
   - altogether comprising ∼600 expert-labeled neuron instances<br>
 	(labeling a single neuron takes between 30min and 4h)
 - To the best of our knowledge, the first real-world benchmark dataset for instance segmentation of long thin filamentous objects